How to transplant weed clones into coco coir

-Do not transplant clones at first sign of root growth.
+How long should clone roots be before transplant?
+Don’t transplant clones at first sign of root growth.
 If using a clear plastic cup with coco for your weed clones, you will notice the small white roots start to grow down towards the bottom of the cups and the sides.
 They may even start to grow their way out of the little vent holes are cut in the bottom of your cups, which is fine.
 It’s just the roots way of looking for more moisture.

 Once you have rooted your clones, you can then transplant them into the final container that will be used throughout their growth cycle.
 Knowing how to transplant weed clones properly into coco coir is not difficult.

 How to prepare the coco coir for transplanting

 The first thing you will need to do is prepare the coco in the larger containers that your transplanting to.
 Mixing about 20-25% perlite with your coco will ensure nice drainage in the growing medium.
 This is helpful to prevent waterlogged coco as well as to develop good stronger and structures for the plant.

 Be very careful when handling perlite, it is very dusty so you should wear a respirator mask.
 Pouring some water on the perlite will reduce the dustiness considerably.

 For better drainage, try adding a thin layer of washed gravel or clean clay pebbles at the bottom of your pots.
 Cover this with the mixture of coco and perlite.

 It’s best to pretreat your Coco at the at least a day ahead of time.
 In this example we’re using Canna Coco line with a fairly light mix of Canna A and B nutrients, Canna Rhizotonic, as well as some Calmag Plus.